Aloe wildii

-Aloe wildii is a grasslike aloe.
+Aloe wildii is a species of aloe.
+Unlike many members of its genus, this species has linear leaves.
 It is native to a small area in south-east Africa and, like other succulent plants, it is resistant to drought.
 It bears attractive bright orange-red blossoms.

 Distribution

 It is quite strictly confined to west facing (leeward) slopes over a 100 km stretch of mountainous terrain between Cashel and Chipinga in southern Manicaland, Zimbabwe.